WJMSCU/crack-images/README.md

-This is the crack data set used in the articel "A crack detection algorithm based on image classification and connected domain criteria".
+This is the crack data set used in the articel "ConvNeXt-based Monocular Crack Detection and Measurement Algorithm for Concrete Pavements".

 If you want to use this data set, we recommend that you quote our paper.